Options for Natural Burial

-Conservation burial grounds embody the highest level of environmental responsibility.
-They consist of land designated for green burials, restricted by a permanent conservation easement, with a certified land trust to preserve the land in its natural state in perpetuity.
+Conservation Burial Grounds embody the highest level of environmental responsibility.
+They consist of land designated for natural burials, restricted to preserve the land in perpetuity.

-Each year in the United States, we bury over 850,000 gallons of embalming fluid, over a million and a half tons of reinforced concrete, almost a hundred thousand tons of steel, almost three thousand tons of copper and bronze, and over 30 million board feet of hardwoods.
-As the years go on, these numbers will only increase if we continue our current burial practices.
-Green Burial can help reverse this trend.
-Also, embalming fluid and casket finishes have been associated with adverse health consequences for workers exposed to them.
-Green Burial eliminates this health threat.
+Each year in the United States we bury over 850,000 gallons of embalming fluid, over a million and a half tons of reinforced concrete, almost 100,000 tons of steel, almost 3,000 tons of copper and bronze, and over 30 million board feet of hardwoods.
+In addition, embalming fluids and casket finishes leach into the soil and are associated with adverse health consequences in workers exposed to them.
+Natural burial eliminates these threats to health and the environment.